Never lose faith in your potential to improve, or you will court cowardice and malice

 Let’s backtrack to better understand this inner dynamic.

-We all sometimes resolve to improve ourselves.
+Suppose we resolve to improve ourselves.
 Unfortunately, some inner self-destructive force thwarts our resolutions.
-Being repeatedly frustrated, we may give up and start justifying our status quo: “This is just the way I am.”
+Being repeatedly frustrated, we give up and start justifying our status quo: “This is just the way I am.”

-However, even if we stop trying to improve, the inner self-destructive force won’t allow us to stay where we are; it will attack us with greater force and drag us down to actions of depravity and even brutality.
-The Bhagavad-gita (03.37) states that the inner self-destructive force degrades us till it devours completely everything we hold sacred.
+However, even if we stop trying to improve, the inner self-destructive force won’t let us stay where we are; it will increase its attack and drag us down to actions of depravity and even brutality.
+The Bhagavad-gita (03.37) states that the inner self-destructive force is voracious: it devours everything we hold sacred.

-Still, if we somehow lose faith in our potential to improve, we unwittingly embrace cowardice and malice.
+Giving in to this force, when we lose faith in our potential to improve, we unwittingly embrace cowardice and malice.
 Cowardice because we are chickening out of an inner war just because we have been bruised and battered earlier.
-Malice because this inner enemy will make us deride, even destroy, anyone who triggers our resentment: “When I have it so bad, why should they have it so good?”
+Malice because this inner enemy will make us deride, even destroy, anyone who triggers our resentment: “When my life is so bad, why should their life be so good?”

 Think it over: